krishnized/license/readme.md

 “Work done as a sacrifice for the Supreme must be performed; otherwise, work binds one to the material world.”

-This license does not override or alter the terms specified by the material-level license (e.g., MIT, ISC, BSD, SIL, etc) and maintains them as societal duty (viśva-dharma).
+This license does not override or alter the terms specified by the material-level license (e.g., MIT, ISC, BSD, SIL, etc).

 ॐ तत् सत्